watsonpaul80/Tour_Scraper/README.md

 - `collect.js`: Scrapes the stable tours on At The Races and saves each trainer's notes to an individual file in the output folder.
 - `trackerlogin.js`: Logs into Timeform using credentials from the `.env` file and updates horse notes based on the scraped data.
 - `failedhorses.js`: Attempts to re-save notes for horses that failed to save on the first attempt, allowing for error handling and retries.
+- `ensure_bell_on.js`: Logs into Timeform and ensures that alerts (declaration, morning, evening, and result) are enabled for all horses in your tracker.
 - `start.bat`: Provides an interactive menu to run the main commands in the project.

 ## 🤝 Contributing